-2.13 Recreating the Database After Installation
+2.12 Recreating the Database After Installation

-Starting with the 3.7.0 release of the Roles Based Provisioning Module, database table creation has been removed from the start-up process for the User Application and incorporated into the installation procedure.
+Database table creation has been removed from the start-up process for the User Application and incorporated into the installation procedure.
 In previous releases (3.0.0 through 3.6.1), it was possible to recreate the database tables after installation without having to reinstall by deleting the database and creating a new database with the same name.
 In previous releases, the database tables were created at start up.
 If the tables did not exist, then the tables would be created.
-This approach does not work with the 3.7.0 release.
+This approach does not work with this release.

-With the 3.7.0 release, you can recreate the database tables after an installation, without having to reinstall the product.
+In this release, you can recreate the database tables after an installation, without having to reinstall the product.
 However, the procedue is somewhat different.
 There are two options for recreating the database.